THE BEST Magnetic Button Shirts for Men and women with Parkinson’s disease and Arthritis

 Magnetic Closure Dress Shirts for Women

-We have already done a page on shirts with magnetic buttons for men and I promised that I would be soon writing up a post on clothes with magnetic buttons for women because I am for gender equality.
+We have already talked about shirts with magnetic closure for men and I promised that I would be soon be updating this post with clothes having magnetic closure for women because I am for gender equality.
 I also know that diseases that lower your dexterity such as Parkinson’s, rheumatoid arthritis, ALS and stroke not only affect men but women too.
 So, I really needed to research on clothes that would suit women with such kind of problems.
 So here I am with a post on the same.

 The Silvert’s magnetic dress shirt is the feminine version of the Silvert’s men shirt.
 It comes with magnets on the cuffs as well as the front flap where you usually button up.
 The buttons are just for decoration purposes as well as to disguise you as someone who is able to button up but the real thing happens hidden behind the flap which is laced with magnets.

-So as to make you ooze with femininity, the shirt has side slits that makes it really beautiful and you will feel cool wearing it.
+So as to make you ooze with femininity, the adaptive clothing has side slits that makes it really beautiful and you will feel cool wearing it.

 The Silvert shirts are made of breathable cotton that makes it comfy to the wearer.
 The magnetic closure is strong enough to hold as well as easy to open when you need to.